datopian/flowershow/README.md

 A set of different starter themes to choose from and support for dark/light mode.

 ### 🚧 Forward links and Backlinks
-Lists of forward links used on the page and back links to the page from other pages.
+Lists of forward links used on the page and backlinks to the page from other pages.

 ### 🚧 Excalidraw
 Displaying Excalidraw sketches embedded in your notes.

 ### 🚧 CLI tool
 Our goal is to make using Flowershow as seamless as possible.
-To facilitate smooth bootsrapping and upgrading your website we're creating a CLI tool, that will take care of all the intricacies related to the whole process of publishing your notes.
+To facilitate smooth bootstrapping and upgrading your website we're creating a CLI tool, that will take care of all the intricacies related to the whole process of publishing your notes.

 There is a lot of other exciting stuff we're working on.
 Check [our roadmap](https://flowershow.app/docs/roadmap) to learn more!